Glad-Tech/react-gladx/README.md

 ```

 Utilize `Ajax` for fetching and rendering components from the returned data.
-By default, ajax requests are executed in `onComponentDidMount` if no data exists for the `storeProp`.
+By default, ajax requests are executed in `onComponentDidMount` ONLY if no data exists for the `storeProp`.
 Use `executeRequestOnMount` to refresh store data.

 ```jsx
 import {Ajax, REQUEST_METHODS} from 'react-gladx'